-This Madrid tour is available in both English and Spanish daily at 14:30 (2:30 pm) starting in September.
+This Madrid tour is available in both English and Spanish on Saturday and Sunday at 14:30 (2:30 pm).

 There’s a lot of great food in Madrid, but tapas are one of the most popular dishes in all of Spain, so you can expect to find a wide variety of them at restaurants in this city.

 These tasty treats are so prevalent that there are some free walking tours you can take which will help you find the best tapas in all of Madrid.

 Most of the locations you will visit are known as tapas bars, which specialize in making several different styles of meals.

 Each of these tapas tours will allow you to decide how much food you try, as you’ll be paying for your own food along the way.

 This tour company offers a free tour which will take you to popular bars and restaurants which specialize in making a variety of different tapas.

 Rather than paying one flat price upfront, you’ll pay for all the food you want to try along the way, giving you control over the cost of the tour.